-Gingivoplasty is a type of gum surgery usually performed for aesthetic reasons.
-During this procedure, the patient’s gum tissue is carefully reshaped for a more aesthetically pleasing result.
-Any deformities in the patient’s gum tissue are corrected with this procedure.
+Gingivoplasty surgery is a type of gum surgery that is performed for aesthetic reasons.
+This procedure implies the careful reshaping of the patient's gum tissue for a more aesthetic result.
+The procedure is usually performed to correct any deformities of the patient's gums.

-Gum tissue graft surgery or gum surgery for receding gums is a type of procedure recommended for patients with gum recession.
-Gum recession is a condition in which the gum tissue that surrounds a tooth gets pulled back, eventually exposing the tooth’s root.
-Gum recession is quite a common condition, but if left untreated it can lead to tooth and eventually bone loss.
+Gum graft surgery or gum tissue graft surgery is an operation recommended to patients with a receding gum line.
+Gum recession is a common condition in which the gum tissue which surrounds a tooth gets smaller and smaller, eventually exposing the root of the tooth.
+This condition can lead to tooth loss and even bone loss if left untreated.

 Free gingival graft surgery – this type of gum surgery is very similar to connective tissue graft surgery.